FranciscoRMendes/FranciscoRMendes.github.io/source/_posts/graph-convolutional-neural-network-and-matrix-factorization.md

 3. Higher order interactions can be captured more intuitively than in the case of matrix factorization

-Before proceeding to implement a GCN one needs to be cognizant of the exact benefits that such an approach would bring.
-In my experience, the matrix factorization approach gives reasonably good results quickly.
-Progressing to GCNs were largely motivated if matrix factorization methods had proven to give good results.
-Another important consideration is the size of and richness of interactions.
-Think of the graph representation of the recommendation system, if it is strictly (or closely) bi-partite then it is unlikely that adding in user edges would enrich the information available to your recommender system as a whole.
-In the retail business sometimes edges represented families and the graphical structure in figure 4 represented families but these graphical structures are too small to be exploited.
-For instance, if we gave $11$ and $1$ different recommendations it is probably fine because them being a family is not enough to justify that their consumption patterns should be similar.
-However, recognizing that $13$ and $3$ could be influencers (nodes with high degree with isolated nodes) might make them more likely to get discounted products that they can showcase on their websites or social media profiles.\
+Before implementing a GCN, it's important to understand its potential benefits.
+In my experience, matrix factorization often provides good results quickly, and moving to GCNs makes sense only if matrix factorization has already shown promise.
+Another key factor is the size and richness of interactions.
+If the graph representation is primarily bipartite, adding user edges may not significantly enhance the recommender system.
+In retail, edges sometimes represented families, but these structures were often too small to be useful—giving different recommendations to family members like $11$ and $1$ is acceptable since family ties alone don't imply similar consumption patterns.
+However, identifying influencers, such as nodes with high degrees connected to isolated nodes, could guide targeted discounts for products they might promote.

 I would be remiss, if I did not add that ALL of these issues with matrix factorization can be fixed by tweaking the factorization in some way.
 In fact, a recent paper *Unifying Graph Convolutional Networks as Matrix Factorization* by Liu et. al. does exactly this and shows that this approach is even better than a GCN.
 Which is why I think that the biggest advantage of the GCN is not that it is "better" in some sense, but rather the richness of the graphical structure lends itself naturally to the problem of recommending products, *even if* that graphical structure can then be shown to be equivalent to some rather more complex and less intuitive matrix structure.
 I recommend the following experiment flow :

-1. Start with matrix factorization of the user-item matrix, maybe add in context or time.
-If it performs well and recommendations line up with non-ML recommendations (using base segmentation analysis), that means the model is at least somewhat sensible.

-2. Consider doing a GCN next if the performance of MF is decent but not great.
-Additionally, definitely try GCN if you know (from marketing etc) that the richness of the graph structure actually plays a role in the prediction.
-For example, in the sale of Milwaukee tools a graph structure is probably not that useful.
-However, for selling Thursday Boots which is heavily influenced by social media clusters, the graph structure might be much more useful.

-3. Interestingly, the MF matrices tend to be very long and narrow (there are usually thousands of users and most companies have far more users than they have products.
-This is not true for a company like Amazon (300 million users and 300 million products).
-But if you have a long narrow matrix that is sparse you are not too concerned with computation since at worst you have $m\times n \approx O(n), m<<n$, it does not matter much whether you do MF or GCN, but $m\times n  = O(mn)$ when $m\approx n$, for such a case the matrix approach will probably give you a faster result.

-It is worthwhile in a consulting environment to always start with a simple matrix factorization, the GCN for simplicity of use and understanding but then find a matrix structure that approximates only the most interesting and rich aspects of the graph structure that actually influence the final recommendations.

 # A Simple GCN model